stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter5_StarExecPresenter.md

 ### Request Handlers

 The controller part of Star-Exec-Presenter is represented by the several request handlers.
-Each handler responds to a certain URL requested by a client application.
+Each handler responds to a certain URL[^url] requested by a client application.
 For instance there are handlers that only return the information of a particular entity like a solver or a job, there are also handler that initiate specific requests to StarExec or display the results of a competition.
 The request handlers are generally managing the logic behind Star-Exec-Presenter.

+[^url]: Uniform Resource Locator

 All handlers are implemented within the `Handler` module.